knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Have been talking with M about LHC (see up for more ^^^).

 Golf clubs called!
 They are on the way!
 XR13 stiff here we gooo!

+### 2024-02-29 23:51

+The Grand Budapest Hotel is amazing!
+Thank you M.

+The day was lazy...
+I sunk it into the PICO5000 problem.
+In the end when I started to rewrite init, because I stopped trusting A's setup and she sat with me.
+We found the issue like in the second or third function....
+Well I'm glad it works now.
+On more possitive note.
+It looks like I'm gonna be joining them in the Genevian hospital tomorrow to debug python on site!
+What a fortunate position that I am working at!

+Gym was harsh.
+Bit of legs, tried squats -- did couple sets of 140, but sore back from last strength backday didn't allow for much.
+The other parts were fine and walking lunges as well.
+Might try to incorporate them more into my trainings.

+Also A. invited me to ski with them on saturday!
+Time to scavange for approriate tools xD

+🦆❤️ arrrived to Budapest today.
+Hope they are gonna be alright.
+She's the best I could have wished for.
+For some reason I'm not feeling 100%.
+I hope it all goes fine during the semester and that we can keep our long distance thing running well.